arlotito/vm-iotedge-provision/README.md

 * edge-install.sh, for installing iotedge
 * edge-config.sh, for configuring iotedge

-You can use those sub-scripts as standalone scripts.
+You can use those sub-scripts as standalone scripts if you like.

-You can invoke them locally:
+Locally:

 ```bash
 ./edge-install -e <edge-version>